http-kennedy/dev_crawl/README.md

 # dev_crawl.py - Python Debugging Automation Tool

 ## Introduction
-`dev_crawl.py` is a Python automation tool designed to streamline the debugging process.
-It enhances Python scripts by injecting debugging statements, manages debug logs, and intelligently handles nested scripts and their imports.
+`dev_crawl.py` is a lightweight Python automation tool designed to streamline the debugging process by generating an output of logic flow during _debug script execution.
+It performs this by injecting debugging statements, managing debug logs, and intelligently handles nested scripts and their imports.

+  - **Main use of this tool is to create a visual representation of the logic flow of a python script, including the order in which functions were called and the number of times each function was called.**
+  - This can be useful for identifying performance bottlenecks or other issues.

 ## Key Features
-- **Automated Debugging Statement Injection:** Automates the insertion of debugging statements into Python scripts, extending support to nested and interdependent scripts.
+- **Automated Debugging Statement Injection:** Automates the insertion of logic flow statements into Python scripts, extending support to nested and interdependent scripts.
 - **Selective Import Modification:** Dynamically modifies import statements in scripts to include their debug-enhanced versions, but only for scripts specified in the same run.
 - **Simultaneous Multiple Script Handling:** Efficiently processes multiple scripts in a single run, respecting their dependencies and nesting.
-- **Versatile Debug Log Management:** Offers options for terminal output, debug.log output, and log reformatting for enhanced readability or markdown conversion.
+- **Versatile Debug Log Management:** Offers options for terminal output, debug.log output, custom debug log file, and log reformatting for enhanced readability or markdown conversion.

 ## Requirements
 - Python 3.6 or later
 - `astor` library
-- Standard Python libraries: `argparse`, `ast`, `os`, `collections`

 ## Installation
 Clone the repository from GitHub and install the dependency: